 The Library Sector includes public and private libraries, as well as other non-governmental organizations that serve the community.
-Data from Morris County represent survey responses collected between July 2020 and May 2021.
-During this time, three Morris County libraries and community organizations completed the survey.
+Data from Oceana County represent four libraries and community organizations that responded to the survey in 2017 and one that responded in 2021.
 Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
 As more communities participate in the Connected program, these figures are likely to change.